riot/riot/doc/guide/index.md

 <todo-item each="{ items }" data="{ this }"></todo-item>
 ```

-The currently looped item can be referenced with `this` which you can use to pass the item as option to the looped tag.
+The currently looped item can be referenced with `this` which you can use to pass the item as an option to the looped tag.

 ### Non-object arrays

-The array elements need not to be objects.
+The array elements need not be objects.
 They can be strings or numbers as well.
-On this case  you need to use the `{ name, i in items }` construct as follows:
+In this case you need to use the `{ name, i in items }` construct as follows:

 ```